RathodDarshil/linkrunner-flutter/README.md

         email: 'support@linkrunner.io', //optional
         ),
         data: {}, // Any other data you might need
+        config: TriggerConfig(
+            triggerDeeplink: true // true by default
+        )
     );
   }
 ```

+By setting config > triggerDeeplink as `true` the deeplink won't be trigged (Only set to false if you are handling the redirection by yourself)

 You can pass any additional user related data in the `data` attribute